Saltimbocca alla Romana Recipe

 A Classic Roman Dish of Veal Escalopes with Prosciutto and Sage

 Saltimbocca translates as jump in the mouth because this dish is so delicious it seems to leap off the plate straight to your taste buds!
 Tender slices of veal are topped with prosciutto and fresh sage before being coated in flour and pan-fried in butter with a little white wine to create a succulent sauce.
 This traditional Roman dish is fast to make and even quicker to devour!

 If veal is hard to come by, you can substitute it with pork escalopes for a similar result.
 The important thing is to ensure the meat has been tenderized so that it melts in the mouth.
-Serve the saltimbocca with a side dish of salad, vegetables of potatoes for a complete meal, or simply fry up a batch as a quick snack whenever you feel the need!
+Serve the saltimbocca with a side dish of salad, vegetables, or potatoes for a complete meal, or simply fry up a batch as a quick snack whenever you feel the need!

 Saltimbocca alla Romana – Veal escalopes with prosciutto and sage

 150 g prosciutto crudo (Parma ham)